zipack/spec/documents/spec.md

 > Make sure u understand this concept cause Zipack is heavily based on VLQ's natural

-## Zipack String: Unicode on VLQ's natural
+## Zipack's String: Unicode on VLQ's natural

 I abandoned UTF-8 for better compression.
 Since every Unicode character has an uniq number from 0, so Zipack String maps Unicode to VLQ's natural.
 The Zipack String is used in 2 position: the String type and the key in Map.

-## Zipack Precision: reversed bijective algorithm
+## Zipack's Precision: reversed bijective algorithm

 I abandoned IEEE's Floating Point for better compression.
 Literally every non-integer can be splited by dot(.) into 2 parts: integer part and precision part.
 Since the trailing '0' in precision part is meaningless(e.g. 0.120=0.12), the heading '0' in natural number is also meaningless(e.g. 012=12).
 So when we reverse every digit of the precision part, the outcome can be uniquely mapped to a natural number(counting from 1, because 0 is integer).
 It's so called [bijective numeration](https://en.wikipedia.org/wiki/Bijective_numeration).
 Here is an example encoding 110.0101 in binary: